 You need a user account to sign into the Common Area Phone.
 You also associate the Common Area Phone license to this user account to enable Teams and Phone System services.
 Think of this account as a service account that’s dedicated to a specific purpose.

-On the license page, at a minimum, select the Common Area Phone license.
+- On the license page, at a minimum, select the Microsoft Teams Shared Devices license.
 If the phone needs to dial out to external numbers, add a Calling Plan license (unless using Direct Routing).
 Click Next.

 Step 3.
 Create TeamsIPPhonePolicy